 Ilocos collectively refers to two provinces in the Philippines: Ilocos Sur and Ilocos Norte The former is located along the western coast of Northern Luzon and the latter is located at the northwest corner.

 Ilocos is known for its historic sites, beaches, vast sand dunes, and a well-preserved Spanish colonial city of Vigan.
 These two provinces can be explored in 2-3 days.
 Below is my detailed itinerary, approximate expenses, and other important travel tips.

 From Manila, we started our 8-hour journey to Ilocos Sur.
-This was my first super long hour van ride, so I prepared myself for whatever pain I will get from this trip.
+This was my first super long hour van ride, so I prepared myself for whatever body pain I will get from this trip.